Songs Of Their Own | Playing For Change – Ripple

 The first song on side two of the 1970 album American Beauty, “Ripple” was

-written by Robert Hunter during a remarkable afternoon writing session in
+Robert Hunter during a remarkable afternoon writing session in

 also produced “Brokedown Palace” and “To Lay Me Down.”
 Featuring a poignantly